Sporiff/resume-markdown/markdown/resume.md

 * Manipulation of live SQL data, including non-self-service uploads, data correction, and problem solving

-* Identifying bugs, communicating bugs to customers, arranging upgrades
+* Identifying bugs, communicating fixes to customers, arranging upgrades

 * Undertaking a major rewrite of the product's 700 page documentation